eugenia1984/testing/test_automation_university/cypress_path/cypress-with-typescript/README.md

 `hello.ts` and `hello.js` an example of how it's compile TypeScript to JavaScript using template literal.

+`support/command` with an example of a custom commands with JSDocs

 ---

 ## How to install TypeScript?